 Skip to main content

-Understanding Plain English Allergen Labelling (PEAL) for Packaged Food
+Plain English Allergen Labelling (PEAL) for Packaged Food is now in effect

 In February 2021, Food Standards Australia and New Zealand (FSANZ) announced new requirements for allergen labelling on packaged foods, to help make food allergen declarations clear and consistent for consumers and enable them to make safe food choices.